Mihara/x1c3tool/manual/manual.md

 * `Pressure` adds the pressure according to the sensor inside the device.
 Not only it's in hectopascales, this checkbox is broken like the temperature one.
 * `TX` button will force the device to beacon immediately.
 This can be used for testing and tuning your radio.

+Everything you tack onto the beacon increases transmission time, so it's wise to turn off everything you don't actually need.
+Unfortunately, bugs prevent you from turning off temperature and pressure.

 ### Digipeating

 Whether the device will digipeat is described by the checkboxes in Section **6**.
-Both checkboxes correspond to two digipeater aliases the device listens to -- by default, `WIDE1` and `WIDE2`.
+Both checkboxes correspond to two digipeater aliases the device listens to -- by default, `WIDE1` and `WIDE2`, which makes for a rudimentary, but effective enough digipeating capability.

 The `delay` field introduces a delay before digipeating a heard packet.